city_hall

 The Boston Transportation Department is planning improvements to the Route 39 corridor to reduce transit delay, enhance safety, and generally make the bus work better for Route 39 riders.
 Improvements could include changes to bus stops, re-timing signals, or changes to how traffic operates at intersections.

-Sign up below to get updates and learn about upcoming public events!
+Sign up on the right to get updates and learn about upcoming public events!

 Project Goals